Arnold Fitz Thedmar: Biography

 In 1270, he became keeper of the chest of city archives, something which must have brought him particular satisfaction, given his literary bent.
 In his leisure, Arnold compiled a chronicle, now known as the Liber de antiquis legibus (Book of ancient laws).
 This was based on the annals of Southwark Priory and Ralph de Diceto's Opuscula.
 The chronicle begins at the year 1188 and is continued to 1274.
 From 1239 onwards this work is a mine of curious information.
 Though municipal in its outlook, it is valuable for the general history of the kingdom, owing to the important part which London played in the agitation against the misrule of Henry III.
 We have the king's word for the fact that Arnold was a consistent royalist; but this is apparent from the whole tenor of the chronicle.
-Arnold was by no means blind to the faults of Henry's government, but preferred an autocracy to the mob rule which Simon de Montfort, 6th Earl of Leicester countenanced in London.
+Arnold was by no means blind to the faults of Henry's government, but preferred an autocracy to the way London was governed under Simon de Montfort, 6th Earl of Leicester, which Arnold viewed as mob rule.
 Arnold died in 1274; the last fact recorded of him is that, in this year, he joined in a successful appeal to the king against the illegal grants which had been made by the mayor, Walter Hervey.

 Arnold had a hall, messuage, tenements and a wharf next the Steelyard.
 He was married to a Dionysia (she outlived him by a couple of decades, and married, secondly, Adam the Tailor).
 Arnold's will was enrolled on 10 February 1275.
 Arnold and Dionysia perhaps had a daughter (Margery), although she is not named in his will.
 His cousin Stephen Eswy inherited part of Arnold's property.
 Arnold left a bequest to Bermondsey Abbey, whose chronicles share a common ancestor to Southwark's.